ST MARY THE VIRGIN MENDLESHAM

 Why is it important?

-- Life has a meaning and death is not the end.
+- Life has purpose, and death is not the final word.

-- Because of what happened at Easter, death is now an event which, though it finishes our earthly life, can't hold us in its grip.
+Because of what happened at Easter, death now ends our earthly life but cannot keep us captive.

-- Jesus forged a new way, so if we follow in his footsteps, we can live forever with him.
+Jesus opened a new path—if we follow him, we can live with him forever.

 Easter is such an important day that we celebrate it in church twice!